floriankraemer/floriankraemer.github.io/_posts/2025-Most-RESTful-APIs-are-not-RESTful.markdown

 }
 ```

+---

+In practice, very few APIs adhere to these principles.
+The next section examines why.

 ## Why aren't most APIs truly RESTful?

 The widespread adoption of a simpler, RPC-like style over HTTP can probably attributed to practical trade-offs in tooling and developer experience: The ecosystem around specifications like OpenAPI grew rapidly, offering immediate, benefits that proved irresistible to development teams.
 These tools provided powerful features like automatic client/server code generation, interactive documentation, and request validation out-of-the-box.
 For a team under pressure to deliver, the clear, static contract provided by an OpenAPI definition was and still is probably often seen as "good enough," making the long-term architectural benefits of HATEOAS, like evolvability, seem abstract and less urgent.